 The principle rule in finding the best swimsuit for you is to know your body shape.
 If one swimsuit style looks great on your friend, that doesn’t mean you will also shine in it.
 If you don’t know your body shape, measure your hips at the widest point, waist at the smallest point and boosts at the fullest point.
 Once you know the sizes, compare with these interpretations of body shapes:

-Pear, spoon, bell or A shape (triangle upward): Women with wider hips than both the waist and bust, have pear body shape.
-Pear shaped women tend to have larger rear, a small bosom and robust thighs.
+Pear, spoon, bell or A shape (triangle upward): Women with wider hips than both the waist and bust have a pear body shape.
+Pear-shaped women tend to have larger rear, a small bosom and robust thighs.

-Apple or V shape (triangle downward): Women with waist significantly wider than the hips, and equal to or nearly as wide as the bust, have apple body shape.
-Apple shaped women tend to have slimmer legs (thighs) and larger chest and abdomen compared to the rest of the body.
+Apple or V shape (triangle downward): Women with a waist size significantly wider than the hips and equal to or nearly as wide as the bust have an apple body shape.
+Apple-shaped women tend to have slimmer legs (thighs) and a larger chest and abdomen compared to the rest of their body.

-Hourglass or X shape (triangles opposing, facing in): Women with bust and hips of almost the same width and with significantly smaller waist, have the classic hourglass body shape.
-Usually this body type enlarges the hips, legs, arms, chest and rear before other parts of the body.
+Hourglass or X shape (triangles opposing, facing in): Women with the bust and hips of almost the same width and with a significantly smaller waist have the classic hourglass body shape.
+Usually, this body type enlarges the hips, legs, arms, chest and rear before other parts of the body.

 How To Choose Swimwear